Community Foundation of the Valleys

 Check out VNR’s resource library >

-One referral source for this purpose is the Resource Directory for Nonprofit Capacity Building in Los Angeles County (Seventeenth edition, May 2020), which describes funders, consultants, management support organizations and other resources that can help build capacity.
+One referral source for this purpose is the Resource Directory for Nonprofit Capacity Building in Los Angeles County (Nineteenth edition, May 2022), which describes funders, consultants, management support organizations and other resources that can help build capacity.

 Note: Appearance of activities, publications or organizations in these website listings does not constitute any type of endorsement from the Dwight Stuart Youth Fund.
 These listings are provided solely for informational purposes.